CosAnca/nucleum/README.md

 #### `customizeWebpackConfig`

-In the event that an option you need is not exposed, you may access, modify and return a futher customized webpackConfig by providing this option as a function.
-The function will recieve the Fosterkit `webpackConfig`, `env` and `webpack` as params.
+In the event that an option you need is not exposed, you may access, modify and return a further customized webpackConfig by providing this option as a function.
+The function will receive the Fosterkit `webpackConfig`, `env` and `webpack` as params.
 The `env` value will be either `development` (`yarn run fosterkit`) or `production` (`yarn run fosterkit -- build`).

 ```js
 customizeWebpackConfig: function (webpackConfig, env, webpack) {